shoken0x/swift-camera-sample/README.md

 A Camera camera app written in Swift.

-Now, initialize your camera device only.
+Now, initialize your camera device and preview only.